+The strength of any school is the quality of its staff.
+At RIC there is very little turn over, ensuring consistency.
 At RIC you'll be taught by specialist teachers, many of whom are also examiners.
-Some have Masters level qualifications and PhDs or are continuing to work towards them, helping to sustain a lively academic and creative environment.
+Some have Master's level qualifications and PhDs or are continuing to work towards them, helping to sustain a lively academic and creative environment.
 They know that not everyone learns in the same way and are adept at devising strategies to help you learn effectively.
 Our teaching style is positive, enthusiastic and encouraging.

 Ian says: "Sixth form students meet with their designated Personal Tutor every few weeks and this affords a great opportunity to discuss subject choices, progress, academic and career aspirations and any concerns that may have cropped up.
 As the academic year progresses, attention in these meetings turns to exam preparation and revision strategies."

-Dr Kamila Pawlikowska teaches Sociology and Psychology and is a Senior Tutor.
+Dr Kamila Pawlikowska teaches English, Sociology and Psychology.
 She studied Sociology at Nicolaus Copernicus University in Torun (Poland) and Comparative Literature at the University of Kent at Canterbury, where she later taught literature, sociology and cultural studies.
 Her PhD in Comparative Literature was published as Anti-Portraits: Poetics of the Face in English, Polish and Russian Literature.
 She has recently completed her Postdoctoral Fellowship in Tokyo where she was a British Academy / Japan Society for the Promotion of Science Research Fellow and studied the perceptions of Japan in Europe.
 Her interests include images of the human body and face in literature and visual arts, cross-national literature, intercultural communication, Japanese culture and language, and global education.
 This year Kamila was a visiting lecturer for a month at Penn State University in the USA.

-Also teaching Chemistry at RIC is Dr Sophie Hilton whose medical research was based around the design of enzyme inhibitors.
+Teaching Chemistry at RIC is Dr Sophie Hilton whose medical research was based around the design of enzyme inhibitors.
 Sophie says: "Working at RIC is like a breath of fresh air, the small classes and the fact that the students are very well behaved and want to succeed means I can convey my enthusiasm for Chemistry and turn my attention to every student.
 Chemistry is a hard subject but it is so interesting and it offers openings to great careers.
 I really hope that at the end of the course, the students studying Chemistry at RIC will feel the same way as I do about the subject."

 Imperial College graduate Paul Dutton has been Head of Physics since 2003.
 The department is hoping to repeat the successful trip to Tenerife where the A level Astrophysics module was taught to a group of sixth formers from Rochester, using the resources of the famous observatory there.
 This year a group of A level students visited The Rutherford Appleton Laboratory in Oxford to take part in a Particle Physics masterclass.
 We are also planning a trip to CERN in Switzerland for A level Physicists.